DoctorPCOD/physics-1100/readme.md

 ## Pivot
 - To sign up for Pivot, use your dupage.edu e-mail account.
+  - On the first day of the semester, you will receive an e-mail to your dupage.edu account with a course access link that you can use to sign up for our class Pivot account.
   - Any accounts that don't use a dupage.edu account will be dropped!
   - If you lose your password, go through Pivot to restore it.
 - It is strongly recommended that you use the Firefox browser with Pivot (see the FAQ page for more information).